MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-SafeAttachmentPolicy.md

 ```

 ### -RedirectAddress
-The RedirectAddress parameter specifies the email address to deliver messages that were identified by Safe Attachments as containing malware attachments when the Redirect parameter is set to the value $true.
+The RedirectAddress parameter specifies the destination email address to deliver messages if malware is detected in an attachment.

+The value of this parameter is meaningful only when when value of the Redirect parameter is $true and the value of the Action parameter is Allow.

 ```yaml
 Type: SmtpAddress